Enrolling for Coverage

 • CIGNA DMO

-If you don’t select a medical plan, you will automatically be enrolled for single coverage under the default HMO and dental plans.
-To enroll family members, you must complete and submit forms during your initial enrollment or the open enrollment period (see below).
+If you fail to select a medical plan, you will be automatically enrolled for single coverage under the default HMO and dental plans.
+To enroll family members, you must complete and submit forms during your initial enrollment or the open enrollment period (outlined below).

 Open Enrollment

-Open Enrollment is your once-a-year opportunity to make changes to your benefits (unless you experience a change in status).
-Each October, you’ll receive an Enrollment Guide to help you make your choices.
+Open Enrollment presents an annual opportunity for making changes to your benefits, unless a change in status occurs.
+Each October, you will receive an Enrollment Guide designed to assist you in making informed decisions regarding your selections.

-To make changes, you’ll need to complete an Enrollment Form and submit it to the Fund Office during the open enrollment period.
-Your changes will be effective the following January 1.
+To make changes, please complete an Enrollment Form and submit it to the Fund Office within the designated open enrollment period.
+Your requested modifications will take effect on the subsequent January 1st.

 Change in Status

-Outside of Open Enrollment, you are not permitted to change your benefits unless you experience a “qualified status change.”
-Qualified status changes include:
+Outside of Open Enrollment, you are not allowed to modify your benefits unless you experience a “qualified status change.”
+These changes are limited to certain circumstances, which include:

 • Marriage or divorce.